On the breakdown point of transport-based quantiles: Proof of main results

 where $c=(c_{ij})$ is a symmetric $n\times n$ cost matrix with elements $c_{ij}=(\|u_i-X_j\|^2)$, and $ \Pi_{n}$ denotes the {\it Birkhoff polytope} of doubly stochastic matrices \cite{Brualdi.06} defined as

-A celebrated theorem due to Birkhoff states that the vertexes of $\Pi_{n}$ is the set of permutation matrices.
+A celebrated theorem due to Birkhoff states that the {vertices} of $\Pi_{n}$ is the set of permutation matrices.
 This implies that an optimal matching can be identified with an {\it optimal permutation} $\hat{\sigma}$ on the set $\{1, \dots, n\}$.
-Therefore, an empirical optimal transport map $\hat{T}_n =\hat{T}_{X^{(n)}}$ can be described as $\hat{T}_n(u_i)= X_{\hat{\sigma}(i)}$, where $\hat{\sigma}$ is an optimal permutation, which in general might not be unique.
-However, it is well-known that
+Therefore, an empirical optimal transport map $\hat{T} =\hat{T}_{X^{(n)}}$ can be described as $\hat{T}_n(u_i)= X_{\hat{\sigma}(i)}$, where $\hat{\sigma}$ is an optimal permutation, which in general might not be unique.
+However, it is well-known {(see e.g.~Exercise~2.21 in \cite{Villani.03})} that $\hat{T}$ is monotone, i.e.,